Freedom™: Hank Fossen

+The Major

-The Major is now the most wanted man in the Daemon community for his numerous crimes including the murder of Roy Merritt.
-An old hand at suppressing third worlds, the Major continues to make plans against the Daemon.
-He ruminates about his past as a heavy for the big corporations, killing people who have threatened their exploitation of foreign countries.
+The Major becomes the most wanted man in the Daemon community for his numerous crimes including the murder of Roy Merritt.
+An old hand at suppressing third world countries, the Major continues to make plans against the Daemon.
+He ruminates about his past as an instrument of big corporations, killing people who have threatened their exploitation of foreign countries.
 He escapes an attempt on his life by Loki, but the experience makes the Major realize that he may not win this war.

 In battling the Daemon, the government has been forced into a difficult alliance with private corporations employing the Major, giving rise to private armies who use the cover of night and corporate propaganda to create a state of fear.
 Intensifying his efforts the Major has dispatched foreign bought mercenaries and uses the corporate media to lie to the general public.

-Developing a way to penetrate the Darknet by recruiting homeless teenagers, he eventually ambushes Loki taking him prisoner.
+Developing a way to penetrate the Darknet by recruiting homeless teenagers, he eventually traps Loki, taking him prisoner.
 He tortures Loki both for revenge and so that the Major can steal his identity within the Darknet.
-He later heads the Midwestern offensive from the Sky Ranch while simultaneously capturing Sebeck.
+He later heads the Midwestern offensive from Sky Ranch while simultaneously capturing Sebeck.
 After a speech in which he notes that the general population needs to be controlled by a ruling class, he orders Sebeck to be killed to keep the cover story of his past "execution".

-After his plans collapse, the Major hides in a secret bomb shelter at Sky Ranch and awaits a chance to escape.
-Ten days after the defeat of his forces, the Major heads above ground now using Loki's stolen identity, only to discover that he is surrounded by both Razorbacks and the 3D avatar of Boerner.
+After the Major's plans collapse, he hides in a secret bomb shelter at Sky Ranch and awaits a chance to escape.
+Ten days after the defeat of his forces, the Major heads above ground using Loki's stolen identity, only to discover that he is surrounded by both Razorbacks and the 3D avatar of Boerner.

-The book ends with his inevitable death and the start of a new world.
+The novel ends with his inevitable death and the start of a new world.